Durjoy001/Data-Structure-and-Algorithms/Linked List/Singly Linked List/Print data using Recursion/README.md

 **For ReversePrint operation we will any way have to store elements in some structure so if we use recursion it's still okay.**

-**so recursion kind of gives us a way to first traverse the list in the forward direction and then traverse the list in the backward direction**
+**so recursion kind of gives us a way to traverse the list in the forward direction and traverse the list in the backward direction**